Paris - Ile De France

 The theater was moved to this building, the former Halle aux Cuirs (Leather market), in 1986.

-La Folie des Vents and Dunes (L6) houses a secure recreational space dedicated to little children (0 to 2 years) and older (up to 13 years).
+La Folie des Vents and Dunes (L6) houses a secure recreational space dedicated to young children (0 to 2 years) and older (up to 13 years).